Legends of the Rajputs - 11 days

 Overnight: Ranthambore National Park | Breakfast, Dinner

-Ranthambhore National Park is one of the prime examples of Project Tiger’s conservation efforts in Rajasthan.
-Sprawling across an area of some 1334 sq. kms, Ranthambhore is scenically beautiful.
+Ranthambore National Park is one of the prime examples of Project Tiger’s conservation efforts in Rajasthan.
+Sprawling across an area of some 1334 sq. kms, Ranthambore is scenically beautiful.
 Set amidst a landscape of hills, lakes and rivers, the park boasts an impressive 10th century fort.
 The park terrain fluctuates between impregnable forests and open bush land.
 The entire forest is peppered with ruined pavilions and small domed, Mughal kiosks known as chhatris.
-In addition to the Bengal tiger, Ranthambhore is home to wild boar, nilgai, sambar deer and a variety of birds.
+In addition to the Bengal tiger, Ranthambore is home to wild boar, nilgai, sambar deer and a variety of birds.
 Tiger spottings are more common in the morning or late afternoon, especially if hunting or tending to their young.
 Venture on morning and afternoon game drives in shared jeeps or Canters.

 Overnight: Ranthambore National Park | Breakfast, Lunch, Dinner

-Ranthambhore - Jaipur.
+Ranthambore - Jaipur.
 Indulge with a final game drive this morning before our afternoon transfer to Jaipur.
 Jaipur is affectionately known as the ‘Pink City’ as Maharaja Ram Singh had all of the Old City painted a welcoming pink in 1876 to herald a visit by the Prince of Wales (later King Edward VII), it is also the bustling capital of the state of Rajasthan.

 Overnight: Jaipur | Breakfast